agorman/Package-JSONable/README.md

 # Types

 The types are designed to be familiar to Moose users.
-They
+They are designed to cast method return values to proper JSON.

 ## Str